Welcome to Jakarta EE 11¶

 tojakarta

-, and Jakarta EE 9/9.1 cleaned up the newjakarta
+, and Jakarta EE 9/9.1 cleaning up the newjakarta

-namespace at the API source code level. - Jakarta EE 10 introduced new features such as a new Core Profile, a new Jakarta Contexts and Dependency Injection Lite specification, and enhancements to existing specifications.
-Jakarta EE 10 requires Java 11 as the minimum and supports Java 17 at runtime.
+namespace at the API source code level. - Jakarta EE 10: This release introduced significant new features, including the Core Profile, the Jakarta Contexts and Dependency Injection Lite specification, and enhancements to existing specifications.
+Jakarta EE 10 set Java 11 as the minimum requirement and added support for Java 17 at runtime.

-Let's have a look at what's new in Jakarta EE 11.
+Let’s take a closer look at what’s new in Jakarta EE 11.

 What's New In Jakarta EE 11¶